Fun at the Funeral Parlour: Other notable characters (non-recurring)

 Rodger is owned by the rival Bennets, it has been trained to kill so that they can profit from these deaths.
 The animal is known to be responsible for three deaths in episode 1.2.
 (Father Titmus, Pablo and Quimby).
 Perhaps there are more as the Bennets have a coffin filled full of money when the Thomases visit to challenge them.

 With concern in the village, the Mayor puts up a bounty for its capture of £3000.
 Percy is as unscrupulous as his rivals and sets about trying to capture his own "Killing machine" with the help of Arwell and Quimby the wolf hunter.

 To help in the capture of Rodger, Percy makes him a girlfriend called "Lisa" for £2.50 ("50 bob") out of bits of fur, wood, plastic feet and some old castors.
-A blender is cleverly hidden in her "Calcutta" to trap the randy Rodger, this addition clearly works as first Ivor and then Larry become ensnared by Lisa.
+A blender is hidden in her "Calcutta" to trap the randy Rodger, this addition works as first Ivor and then Larry become ensnared by Lisa.
 To make her more attractive she has make-up applied by Percy who also coiffeurs her fur.

 Percy eventually bonds with Rodger and decides to set him free once he has taken a mocked-up picture of his capture to help claim the reward.
 Unfortunately, Rodger was mistakenly shot by Gwynne on Thursday 20 July 2000 (according to the reward cheque).

 As with many of the show's endings there is a disclaimer saying, "The producers would like to give an assurance that no animals were harmed in the making of this programme."
 The animal that plays Rodger is trained to do tricks, and you can clearly see him move from his lying down position during the end credits.
 The dog itself is not listed but appears to be some sort of husky breed.